25 April Fools’ Pranks for Students of All Ages

 My favorite (and the one all over Reddit) is filling up an old mayonnaise jar with vanilla pudding, breaking out a spoon, and watching your students freak out when you casually eat straight from the container during class.

-We loved this idea from an April Fools’ thread on r/Teachers:
+We love this idea from an April Fools’ thread on r/Teachers:

 “Chocolate-covered raisin.
 Leave it on your desk/counter.
 During class, yell, ‘BUG!’
 Grab a book, smash it, then eat it real quick.
 I do it every year.
 The kids go crazy.” —teacherdrinker

-12. Tell them their laptops are now voice-activated
+18. Tell students their laptops are now voice-activated

-Make an announcement that your districts’ technology provider announced an update that laptops have a voice-activation feature.
-To start, you have to say, “Activate voice control” loud enough for it to hear, then give different directives.
+Make an announcement that your district’s technology provider announced that laptops have been updated with a voice-activation feature.
+To start, you have to say “Activate voice control” loud enough for it to hear, then give different directives.
 “No, no, you have to say it much slower.”
 “An online help forum says to try with a British accent?”
 I’m giggling just thinking about this one.

 Use these resources to start a fake lesson and see how long students believe you before figuring it out.
 (This can be a good segue into a conversation about using reputable sources, evaluating online content, conspiracy theories, etc.)